Great Plains Conservation

-Great Plains Conservation is conservation and tourism organization, it helps manage several wildlife reserves in Kenya, Botswana and Zimbabwe.
+Great Plains Conservation is conservation and tourism organization, which helps to manage several wildlife reserves in Kenya, Botswana, and Zimbabwe.
 The group currently operates 18 safari camps, which include luxury lodges and tented camps.
 Great Plains Conservation works together with local governments and community groups to promote low-density, environmentally conscious tourism, supplying economic incentives for the protection of wildlife.

 Great Plains Conservation was founded in 2006 by a group of conservationists and filmmakers.
 Its CEO is Dereck Joubert.

 Dereck and Beverly Joubert are National Geographic wildlife filmmakers, behind titles such as Last Lions and Eye of the Leopard.
 Dereck Joubert is also a National Geographic Explorer at large.